KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 [Evidence](https://www.youtube.com/watch?v=gzKLXN9RIrw)

-Notice the moment when the Pyro flower trap activated when the vine is infused with Cryo mist, it causes some reaction looks just like shatter, or Melt.
+Notice the moment when the Pyro flower trap activated when the vine is infused with Cryo mist, it causes some reaction looks just like Shatter, or Melt.

 ---